UniversalDependencies/docs/_sq/template-index.md

     * acl:relcl for relative clauses
     * csubj:pass for clausal subjects of passive verbs or impersonal verb constructions (i.e. it is my duty *to say*...)
     * nmod:poss for possessive/genitive modifiers
-    * compound:adj for multi-word adjectives and pronouns (and rarely nouns) (i.e. i madh)
+    * det:adj for multi-word adjectives and pronouns (and rarely nouns) (i.e. i madh)

+ * Adjectival, pronomial and nominal multi-word units have been assigned the tag COMPOUND with the subtype :adj and :pron respectively for the two first ones.

 ---